Niyosoft-Inc/apps-403/apps/k3s/docs/02-controller servers.md

 ## k3s servers

-Here are the commands used in the demo, On your k3s servers/Control Plane/Master Node run this command (note that these have to be run on both controller servers):
+Here are the commands used in the demo, On your k3s servers/Control Plane/Master Node run this command (note that these have to be run on both controller servers)

+Set up some environment variables:
 ```
 export K3S_DATASTORE_ENDPOINT='mysql://username:password@tcp(database_ip_or_hostname:port)/database'
 ```